Electronic Transactions Association Consolidates Industry Leadership With Acquisition of the American Transaction Processors Coalition

 ATPC Board Chair Seamus Smith echoed these sentiments saying, "For more than a decade, ATPC has advanced thought leadership in payments, including launching the FinTech Academy, which delivers payments curriculum across the University System of Georgia.
 With more than 40,000 Georgians employed in the payments industry, ATPC has given this ecosystem a strong voice.
 The combined entity will benefit from that experience, as will the industry as a whole"

-"ATPC believes education is advocacy and this integration is a natural next step for ETA to be an even stronger advocate for payments," added Jay Morgan.
+"ATPC believed education is advocacy and this integration is a natural next step for ETA to be an even stronger advocates for payments," added Jay Morgan.
 "ATPC's original mission as embraced within ETA's strong and experienced leadership team is a win-win."

 Share this article